Religion in the United Arab Emirates: Hinduism

 A temple with over 16 deities was inaugurated in the 'Worship Village' in Jebel Ali on 1 September 2022.
 Previously, worshipers could attend the Dubai Hindu Temple in Dubai locally referred to as the Shiva and Krishna Mandir.
 This temple closed down in January 2024.
 A traditional temple, BAPS Hindu Mandir, opened on 14 February 2024 dedicated to Swaminarayan and various other Hindu deities.

 Buddhism

-Approximately 2% of the population, or nearly 500,000 people adhere to Buddhism; a temple is located in the Dubai neighbourhood of Jumeirah Buddhists in UAE consist largely of expatriate workers from countries in Asia with large Buddhist populations, such as Thailand, Nepal, and Sri Lanka.
-While there are no traditional Buddhist temples in the UAE, there are Buddhist centers and organizations that serve the community.
+Approximately 2% of the population, or nearly 500,000 people adhere to Buddhism.
+The Mahamevnawa Buddhist Monastery in Jumeirah, Dubai is the UAE's only Buddhist temple.
+In addition, there are smaller Buddhist centers and organizations that serve the Buddhist community.
+Buddhists in the UAE consist largely of expatriate workers from countries in Asia with large Buddhist populations, such as Thailand, Nepal, and Sri Lanka.

 Jainism

+As of 2015, there were approximately 10,000 Jains in Dubai.
 A Jain temple, with the deities of Vimalnath Bhagwan and Parshwanath Bhagwan is located in Bur Dubai.
 The Jain community in the UAE mainly consists of expatriates from India, particularly from states like Gujarat, Rajasthan, and Maharashtra, where Jainism has a strong presence.